HL7/US-Core/input/pagecontent/general-guidance.md

 ### Language Support

-There is a basic need to access records in your language, and the data provider should do their best to translate (safely) to the requested language.
+There is a basic need to access records in your language, and the data provider **SHOULD** do their best to translate (safely) to the requested language.
 Understanding that this will be variably complete depending on the nature of the record.
 For example, translating the following elements is relatively straightforward:

 - `Coding.display`
 - Generated narrative